 1. I (kind of) speak five languages.
-I know English, and American Sign Language (ASL) pretty well.
+I know English and American Sign Language (ASL) pretty well.
 I’m studying Japanese in college. (日本語を話せます。でも、上手じゃないです。) I also practice Italian and French on Dulingo for fun.
-I can read Italian well, but every time I try to think of a reply, I think in Japanese.
-My skill in French is super basic.
+I can read Italian well, but every time I try to think of a reply in Italian, I think in Japanese.
+My French skill is super basic.

 2. I finished my first novel when I was sixteen after writing for about eight years.
 (For time references, I turned twenty today.)
 The book wasn’t even close to being great, but I got the rough draft done.
 It’s the same novel that I’ve been editing all summer to get closer to being published.

 3. I’m a junior in college now.
 (Just three more semesters until I don’t have to owe my college any more money.)
 I’m an English major with a concentration in creative writing.
 I also will be finishing my technical writing certificate next spring.

 My answers to the questions from JadeLM:

 1. What do you feel is your greatest achievement?

 My greatest achievement has been finishing five manuscripts and getting so far with the editing process for my first novel.
 It’s been surreal to see how far my writing has improved.

 My blog is about sharing writing advice and experiences.
 I try to keep it to where any writer – no matter what age or skill – can enjoy reading my blog.